Catching Up on Payroll Deposits Checklist

 Step 11: Do Not Argue About the Calculation During Initial Contact

 The IRS will not waive TFRP based on your explanation during ACS calls.
-Get the balance confirmed, set up payment, and address penalty relief only if you reach a Revenue Officer or
+Get the balance confirmed, set up payment, and address penalty relief only if you reach a revenue or appeals officer.

 Step 12: Document Everything